QuantEcon/lecture-python-intro/_sources/equalizing_difference.md

  * $\gamma_c > 1$ be the (gross) rate of growth of wages of a  college  graduate, so that
  $ w_t^c = w_0^c \gamma_c^t$

+ * $D$ be the upfront monetary costs of going to college

 If someone goes to work immediately after high school  and  works for the  $T+1$ years $t=0, 1, 2, \ldots, T$, she earns present value